javiersanchezc/javiersanchezc/README.md

 <img src="https://user-images.githubusercontent.com/17464860/138531156-cff2c5cf-438c-47c3-a6d0-bb94917af371.png" alt="banner ">

 Senior Software Developer with 7+ years involved in the whole software development life cycle using Java javascript, plsql, angular, AWS, Oracle.
 Passionate about innovation and searching for new technologies like microservices.
-Very interested in being part of an agile team.
-Looking for a remote position in Latam.

 ## 🎯 &nbsp;&nbsp;technologies that I use:
 <p align="center">